 - Fill the enema bag with the solution you choose to use or the mix provided in the kit.
 Hang it on a towel rack, shelf, or cabinet above you.

-- Heavily lubricate the enema tubs.
+- Heavily lubricate the enema tube.
 Larger amounts of lubricant will make inserting the tube into your rectum more comfortable and easier.

 - Place a towel on your bathroom floor.
 Lie on your side on the towel, and pull your knees under your abdomen and chest.